getify/You-Dont-Know-JS/types & grammar/ch3.md

 One minor side-benefit of this approach is that the `.prototype`s are already created and built-in, thus created *only once*.
 By contrast, using `[]`, `function(){}`, and `/(?:)/` values themselves for those defaults would (likely, depending on engine implementations) be recreating those values (and probably garbage-collecting them later) for *each call* of `isThisCool(..)`.
 That could be memory/CPU wasteful.

 Also, be very careful not to use `Array.prototype` as a default value **that will subsequently be modified**.
-In this example, `vals` is used read-only, but if you were to instead make in-place changes to `vals`, you would actually be modifying `Array.prototype` itself, which would lead to the weirdnesses mentioned earlier!
+In this example, `vals` is used read-only, but if you were to instead make in-place changes to `vals`, you would actually be modifying `Array.prototype` itself, which would lead to the gotchas mentioned earlier!

 **Note:** While we're pointing out these native prototypes and some usefulness, be cautious of relying on them and even more wary of modifying them in anyway.
 See Appendix A "Native Prototypes" for more discussion.

 ## Review

 JavaScript provides object wrappers around primitive values, known as natives (`String`, `Number`, `Boolean`, etc).
-These object wrappers give the values access to behaviors appropriate for each object sub-type (`String#trim()` and `Array#concat(..)`).
+These object wrappers give the values access to behaviors appropriate for each object subtype (`String#trim()` and `Array#concat(..)`).

 If you have a simple scalar primitive value like `"abc"` and you access its `length` property or some `String.prototype` method, JS automatically "boxes" the value (wraps it in its respective object wrapper) so that the property/method accesses can be fulfilled.